felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

    "/overcoming-learning-anxiety/",
    "/ola",
 ]
-description: "Unlock your hidden potential by rediscovering the joy of learning"
+description: "Unlock Your Potential by Rediscovering the Joy of Learning"
 ---

 Cover created by Félix Léger.